Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Ultimately I decided to route the funct3 and BranchOp signals to the **execute** stages pipeline register, and determine PCSrc there.
 Then I needed to decide how to represent this on the schematic.
 I could either route the signals in the **exectution** stage back to the control unit, or display the branch decoder as it's own module within the **execute** stage.
 I decided on the later, as this reduces the sprawl of the schematic.
 Even though it leads to a subsection of the control unit not being within the control unit, I believe the clarity it provides is worth the tradeoff.

 # **Changelog**

-## **#1 Using Parameters to Define Control Signals (October 1st):**
-I learned that Verilog header files can be utilized to define parameters that are accessible in other modules.
-This approach is ideal for simplifying instruction decoding, as it allows me to define different opcodes as parameters and store their values in a single header file.
-By consolidating all opcodes in one location, I can streamline any changes made throughout development.

-I chose to create parameters for each opcode, as well as for each ALU control signal, WidthSrc signal, and ResultSrc signal.
-These signals were selected because they are relatively long and have multiple associated values.
-Additionally, several of these signals are used in multiple locations within the design.
-By maintaining a single source for these values, I can significantly reduce the likelihood of errors during updates or modifications.

-The changes were made to the following modules:
- - maindecoder.v
- - ALUdecoder.v
- - Widthdecoder.v
- - reduce.v